 Hi Stephanie, please could you introduce yourself for the readers.

 Hello TSL readers.
 I am the president of Birkbeck Law Society 2019/2020.
-In October I will be starting the second-year of my part-time LLB Law degree, and after graduating I hope to become a solicitor practicing in commercial law.
+In October I will be starting the second-year of my part-time LLB Law degree.
 Alongside studying part time, I work in the business development team at a commercial and chancery barristers’ chambers.
 I am co-host of The Student Lawyer’s Podcast and I am also founder and host of #NoFilter, a careers and personal development podcast which I run alongside my blog, www.stephanieanais.com

 Could you tell us about the Birkbeck University law society and what you think sets it apart from other university law societies?

 Birkbeck’s Law School is a “leading international centre for world-class legal teaching”, “among the top law schools in the UK” and “in the top three in London in the most recent Times Higher Education Research Excellence Framework (REF) rankings for research intensity”.
 Whilst I imagine that all students choose to study at Birkbeck for its excellent educational programme, I am certain many choose to attend because the classes are taught in the evening, allowing them the freedom to work and/or care for their families.
 This, however, leaves students little time to do anything but work and study, which is where the Law Society steps in…

 Birkbeck Law Society has three key focuses.
 First, aiding and simplifying commercial awareness.
 The committee endeavour to help students develop their commercial awareness through posting regular ‘Hot Topics’ columns and monthly commercial summary newsletters, all well-researched and accurate breakdowns of topical stories in short, manageable bursts.